sjmarks/Meadow_SM/README.md

 All functions are contained in the file `SM_Processing.Rmd`.
 This document describes each function's purpose and usage in greater detail.
 The SM data processing procedure is performed in the `.Rmd` files with file names indicating the month and year SM data were collected in the field from research meadows.
 Raw data files are contained in sub-folders to this repo with nomenclature indicative of where and when files were collected in the field.
 Weekly averaging is also performed in the sub-folders; however, this weekly avergaing process is only as recent as the Nov 2020 sub-folders.

 **NOTE: Most recent compilation was done for data files collected in November 2020- `SM_Processing_Nov2020.Rmd` . . .
 Previous compilations in this repo (July and Aug 2020) do not feature the most up to date functions in their respective `.Rmd` files.
 Please reference `SM_Processing.Rmd` or `SM_Processing_Nov2020.Rmd` for the next compilation process.**

+Timeseries graphing of SM data from the meadows can be found in `.Rmd` files with `dataexplore` in their file name.